Koel09/DS_LSTM_ForexCurrencyPredictor/README.md

 # 🚀 Build an End-to-End Machine Learning Project: Forex Currency Prediction

 Welcome to this hands-on, industry-style machine learning project!
-In this tutorial, you’ll go from raw data to a deployed application that forecasts foreign exchange rates for multiple currencies.
+In this I built application that forecasts foreign exchange rates for multiple currencies.

-You’ll use:
+I’ll use:
 - 📊 Jupyter Notebook for exploration and modeling
 - 🧠 Multiple ML algorithms for comparison
 - 💻 Streamlit for web app development